• Skip to primary navigation

 Instructions

-• Peel the sweet potato and cut into 1 inch pieces.
-Arrange the pieces in a steamer and cook until tender, 20-25 minutes.
+• Peel the sweet potato and cut into 1 inch (2.5 centimeter) pieces.
+Arrange the pieces in a steamer, cover, and cook over simmering water until tender, about 15-20 minutes.

 • Facebook